 The logo introduced in 1984 carries symbolism reflecting the concept of that time.
 The emblem is shaped like an elongated rectangle, resembling a label, emphasizing its connection to product aesthetics and mass production.
 On a gray background, two male and one female figures are depicted in burgundy.
 These figures are in dynamic movement, expressing joy, friendliness, and activity.

-The depiction of the two figures symbolizes the idea of unisex, as the brand offered clothing suitable for both men and women.
+The depiction of the two figures symbolizes unisex, as the brand offers clothing suitable for both men and women.
 This was a bold move at that time, in line with the spirit of equality and freedom characteristic of the 1980s.
 The imagery of unity and harmony in the emblem highlights the overall accessibility and versatility of the products.

-The brand name “Unique Clothing Warehouse” is written in three levels using a thin geometric font, giving the logo a modern and flexible appearance.
+The brand name “Unique Clothing Warehouse” is set in three lines using a thin geometric font, giving the logo a modern, flexible appearance.
 This font style maintains a sense of lightness and simplicity, emphasizing functionality and fashion.

 1991 – 1998